be-charles/Smart-Bin-Device/README.md

    - Verify load cells are properly connected
    - Enable testing mode for dummy data validation

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## Support

 For issues and questions: